Shia LaBeouf is Once Again in Some Shit (or: On the Nature of Addiction) (#BringBackHWNDU)

 By John Corry, photo from TMZ

-During the 2016 presidential campaign (and this again has *Nothing*Nothing*Nothing to do with I'm talking about here :p), LaBeouf staged a 'he-will-not-divide-us' 'performance art piece' in reference to a potential presidency of the aforementioned future president (Trump) only to have it trolled and disrupted almost nonstop by Trump supporters and free speech activists since its original inception.
-Its end came quite famously at the hands of a number of tech-savvy 4channers, who, after LaBouf moved his 'art piece' to an undisclosed location in the desert in an attempt to get away from the physical trolls disrupting his events, used satellite imaging and geographic mapping to pinpoint the exact location of the 'he-will-not-divide-us', and effectively put a final end to it.
+During the 2016 presidential campaign (and this again has *Nothing*Nothing*Nothing to do with I'm talking about here :p), LaBeouf staged the 'he-will-not-divide-us' 'performance art piece' in reference to a potential presidency of the aforementioned future president (Trump) only to have it trolled and disrupted almost nonstop by Trump supporters and free speech activists since its original inception.
+Its end came quite famously at the hands of a number of tech-savvy 4channers, who, after LaBouf moved his 'art piece' to an undisclosed location in a then-unknown desert in an attempt to get away from the physical trolls disrupting his events, used satellite imaging and geographic mapping to pinpoint the exact location of the 'he-will-not-divide-us', and effectively put a final end to it.

 We can all tell Shia LaBeouf to grow the fuck up, admit he has a problem, and that the reason we're telling him this is because we really do care about him, but that's ignoring the essence of something that has taken him years to develop (his entire life, as true addiction is a psychological issue, not only a mere physical one), and includes a large host of physiological potentialities and sources of instigation and follow-through.

-The notion that 'Addiction' is a disease is itself ignorant of this, as that notion certifies the afflicted with an understanding that they have no control over their situation, which, in many ways, is indeed true (there are certain qualities that make a person who they are, which are borne out out of long periods of time and experience; mental affiliations like 'addiction' certainly qualifying as such (this is further detailed in the following paragraphs of this article #Foreshadowing=OOO)), but that does not change the fact that only way the person is going to get out of a self-destructive situation is indeed by taking matters into her/his own hands, and proceeding with an equally esoteric, yet not without an openness to new experiences, mind.
+The notion that 'Addiction' is a disease, however, is itself ignorant of this, as that notion certifies the afflicted with an understanding that they have no control over their situation, which, in many ways, is indeed true (there are certain qualities that make a person who they are, which are borne out out of long periods of time and experience; mental affiliations like 'addiction' certainly qualifying as such (this is further detailed in the following paragraphs of this article #Foreshadowing=OOO)), but that does not change the fact that the only way the person is going to get out of a self-destructive situation is indeed by taking matters into her/his own hands, and proceeding with an equally esoteric, yet not without an openness to new experiences, mind.

-If 'Addiction' is a disease, it is a disease all humans have.
+In other words: If 'Addiction' is a disease, it is a disease all humans have.

-Money is not necessary for psychological growth and survival; knowledge and love are more than enough.
 Then again, if writing this article has shown me anything it's that Donald Trump has proven himself to be less 'excessive' than Shia LaBeouf (have you seen his NYC penthouse?), and, apparently, the bigger man as well, so what the fucking hell do I know (like, seriously?)?